-- ensure that near-miss identification and accident and ill health reporting is given the highest priority to allow us to implement effective controls - identify and effectively control the risks arising from our activities - provide suitable resources to comply with all statutory legislations and achieve the aims of this policy - work with our employees and others affected by our activities to ensure this policy and the arrangements for HS&W are practical and relevant - ensure our work areas and work equipment are well maintained to allow our employees, sub-contractors and others affected by our activities to work in a safe and healthy environment - ensure all employees are provided with suitable information, instruction, training and supervision to allow each individual to make educated decisions regarding working safely - create an environment where safety is discussed in a mutually respectful way
+- ensure that near-miss identification and accident and ill health reporting is given the highest priority to allow us to implement effective controls - identify and effectively control the risks arising from our activities - provide suitable resources to comply with all statutory legislations and achieve the aims of this policy - work with our employees and others affected by our activities to ensure this policy and the arrangements for HS&W are practical and relevant - ensure our work areas and work equipment are well maintained to allow our employees, sub-contractors and others affected by our activities to work in a safe and healthy environment - ensure all employees are provided with suitable information, instruction, training and supervision to allow each individual to make educated decisions regarding working safely - create an positive health and safety culture and environment where safety is discussed in a mutually respectful way

 Churches Fire Security Ltd is committed to meeting this policy by embracing the "Safety Starts with Me" initiative which shall empower and upskill each and every person to become their own Safety Officer; confident to report areas of concern, suggest safer alternative methods and make educated decisions about working safely to protect themselves and others.
 This feedback allows the Company to continually learn and improve the policies and procedures to better protect the Health, Safety and Wellbeing of its employees and others affected by our activities.
+Reviewed by SHEQ Manager 30/07/2024 Health & Safety Policy Page 1 of 44